nhmvienna/AutDeNovo/README.md

 -   **Trimmer**: <u>String (default: "Trimgalore")</u> Choose any of the four options: Atria, FastP, Trimgalore or UrQt.
 Note, the program will quit if the name is wrongly written.
 By default, TimGalore is used.

+**(8) Polishing**  you can optionally choose to polish the raw contigs with Racon:

+-   **Racon**: <u>Number (default: "no")</u> The number chosen defines the number of polishing iterations.
+For example, if you choose 3, Racon polishing will be repeated three times.
+If multiple datatypes are provide the following types will preferrably used for polishing ONT > PB > ILL.

 ## Command

 The pipeline is a simple shell script that executes a series of sub-shell scripts that serially send jobs to OpenPBS.
 A typcial commandline looks like this: